zackb/continuum/continuum-rest/README.md

 ## POST /write

-Creates a new datum.
-Api will respond with status 201 the datum has been created, 202 the datum has been queued, or 403 the authentication credentials lack the required privileges.
+Creates a new atom.
+Api will respond with status 201 the atom has been created, 202 the atom has been queued, or 403 the authentication credentials lack the required privileges.

 #### example request